 We were all winners that night.
 The efforts of so many admirable women were celebrated and, put them together in a group, it just leads to more progress.
 I was on a table with women rowers who support youth groups coming through the ranks.
-The discussion lead to the Henley Woman’s Regatta, established in 1988 by chairwoman Patricia Sly, to promote equality for women in the sport of rowing.
-The Henley Royal Regatta was, in those days, male university students.
-This new event gave independence to women.
-It was instrumental in changing the gender bias of the past.
-The Henley Royal Regatta has now been granted permission to extend its event by a day.
-The Henley Women’s Regatta’s request for an extension has been met by a barrage of complaints, including the comment, by a councillor, that, ‘they should race during their tea & lunch breaks, start earlier and finish later’.
+The discussion lead to the Henley Woman’s Regatta, established in 1988 to promote equality for women in the sport of rowing.
+Henley Royal Regatta started allowing very small number of women to compete in 1981, 142 years after it was established.
+Instrumental in changing the gender bias of the past, this new event gave independence to women rowers.

-Henley-on-Thames.
-Many think that everyone is rich in Henley.
-It’s a stereotype.
-Believe it or not, there are families living on the poverty line who can’t survive without the foodbank.
-There are struggling families who need help.
-There may be a big percentage of the population who do have access to privilege, however, there is also a significant percentage who don’t.
-Henley Town Council have, 3 days ago, declared a climate emergency and have a comprehensive plan of how to proceed.
-It will need the commitment of the local population to come to fruition.
-The sculptural piece, at this stage, began to transform itself to include messages relating specifically to Henley as well, and, considering the demographic of the Women’s Regatta, to include messages from the international student protest movement.
+Henley-on-Thames Town Council is in a liminal, potentially, brink ‘Duchamp-Burdenesque’ phase, of declaring a Climate Emergency.
+The sculptural piece, at this stage, began to transform itself to also include messages relating specifically to Henley.
+Considering the demographic of the Women’s Regatta, it also addressed the international student protest movement.
 The significance of Henley to the 1984 Miner’s Strike is evident through its MP of 27 years, Michael Heseltine, who, as Minister for the Environment, closed 31 pits in one day.